-Living all in cash might not be realistic in today’s credit card world.
-Some places don’t even take cash, and online purchases are impossible without a card of some kind.
+Living entirely on cash might not be realistic in today's credit card world.
+Some places don't even accept cash, and online purchases are impossible without a card of some kind.
 However, even if you limit daily spending, groceries, and restaurant bills to cash, it will still help you stay on track.

 If you want to take care of everything on the spot, immediately write a check, put it in the return envelope, stamp it, and walk it directly to a mailbox.
 If you make this a habit, your bills will always be paid on time.